GCBrito/01_Project-template/README.txt

+This README.txt file was generated on YYYY-MM-DD by NAME "Here you can find revelant information about this project, including description, contact info, copyright info, DOIs and other resources."

-# Project-template
+# Project-name

-### Describe the project briefly
+Describe the project briefly

--   General information
+## General information
     -   Dataset title
     -   Investigators names, roles and contact info (include [OrcID](http://libguides.graduateinstitute.ch/metrics/orcid) if available)
     -   Grant information